ipdk-io/networking-recipe/docs/ipdk-security.md

 ### Opening Ports in Insecure Mode

 Ports can be opened in insecure mode by user if needed.
 This is controlled by a flag that needs to be enabled during runtime.
 Change the grpc_open_insecure_ports value to true to open insecure ports.
+Also, make sure `certs` directory is removed from default location or user desired location as mentioned above.

 To launch InfraP4D with insecure ports 9339 and 9559 open: